nosenseworrying/xmlsoccer/README.md

 # XmlSoccer

-This is a Ruby wrapper for the excellent soccer data Api that can be found at www.xmlsoccer.com
+This is a Ruby wrapper for the excellent soccer data API that can be found at www.xmlsoccer.com

 This particular gem is a rewrite/refactoring of the xmlsoccer gem (https://github.com/kavinderd/xmlsoccer)